Career Definition for a Publicity Manager

 Many colleges and universities offer undergraduate programs to prepare students for publicity manager careers, and master's and doctoral degrees are also possible for this field.
 Degrees that offer good preparation for publicity managers include a Bachelor of Arts in Public Relations, a Bachelor of Arts in Communication, a Bachelor of Arts in Journalism, a Bachelor of Science in Marketing, a Master of Arts in Public Relations and a Doctorate in Public Relations.
 Students in these programs can expect to take classes in writing, marketing, computer science, public speaking, psychology, sociology and communication theory.

-Publicity managers must have stellar people skills because the ability to influence media members in the favor of an employer requires a subtle touch.
+Publicity managers must have stellar people skills because the ability to influence media members in favor of an employer requires a subtle touch.
 Organizational skills are also necessary so that publicity managers are able to contact sources at the drop of a hat.
 Publicity managers must also have excellent writing and communication skills; they frequently draft press releases and speak to large groups of people.

 Career and Economic Outlook